 I wanted to share our story with you to let you know that if you ever have to go through ‘the valley of the shadow of death’ you’ll be fine if Jesus is with you.
 You won’t like it, and it will change you, but you’ll be okay.

 During this crisis, we prayed and asked people to pray.
 God came through and gave us peace as we struggled to understand.
 Many have had events worse than we faced, and God has gotten them through it all.
 I just encourage you to turn to Jesus before you need Him in your crisis event.
 Even before we knew Josh was hurt, God had provided the right people around him to save his life.
 To God be the glory!

 Josh got a military tattoo on his bicep before he went to Iraq.
 I wasn’t thrilled, but when I saw what it was, I was more than proud.
 It depicts a set of dogtags.
 One one of the tags is his military I.D. in case it was ever needed to identify him.
 On the other are the words “Jn.
 15:7“.
 It’s a Bible verse: “Greater love hath no man than this, that a man lay down his life for his friends.”

 I feel grateful that Josh came home.
 But I also know how close we came to not having him.
 Just a week previous to Josh’s injury, I attended the Marine funeral of Dale Peterson’s son, Justin, who was killed while also serving in Iraq.
 Please pray and remember those who still grieve.
 It doesn’t go away.
-Also, thank those who served.
+Many suffer from Post Tramatic Stress Syndrome.
+From the outside they may seem okay.
+But inside they still hurt.
+Pray for them Thank those who served.
 We may have differing politics about war, but we can still extend gratitude to those who are willing to give up their life that we might live in peace.

 You can read a blog I wrote while we were in Bethesda.
 It has a diary of events and some pictures we took. http://www.burdinesadventure.blogspot.com/